 We recommend reading [1] and [2] in detail before the lecture.
 [3] provides background on LCA.
-In the pretest (see link on Piazza) you can check if you understand the basics before the lecture.
+In the pretest (see DTU Learn) you can check if you understand the basics before the lecture.
 The pretest is an absolute minimum for what you should know before the lecture.